 Consume Fever Leaves

 Are you wondering how to treat a headache without taking medicines?
-Well, there are lots of herbs around you that act as natural pain killers for headaches and migraines.
+Well, there are lots of herbs around you that act as natural painkillers for headaches and migraines.
 One such herb is feverfew.
-According to a research, consuming feverfew can help you reducing the frequency of migraine attacks and headaches.
+According to a research, consuming feverfew can help you reduce the frequency of migraine attacks and headaches.